 Instead, the ends of some of the pipes had been worked to a stepped taper, suggesting that this end was originally contained within an organic fitting.
 This may indicate that the pipes formed part of a composite wind instrument, such as an organ fed by a bag, or else a complex pan-pipe like device.

 2. Two Late Bronze Age Horns from Co.
 Antrim, 900-600 BC

-These two Late Bronze Age horns were discovered in Co.
-Antrim at bogs located in Drumbest and Drunkendult respectively.
+These two Late Bronze Age horns were discovered in bogs located in Drumbest, Co.
+Antrim and Derrynane, Co.
+Kerry.
 Made from bronze they were originally cast in clay moulds.
 They represent sophisticated pieces of early metal-working and were undoubtedly valuable items, whose deposition in a bog may represent ritual activity.